martinrevert/LaTorrentola/README.md

 Next steps:

-- Decouple views with ViewModel
+- Decouple views with ViewModel, move plain Android MVC to MVVM.
-- Move to a pluggable arquitecture of torrent vendors (more interfaced, because now is basically spaguetti)
+- Move to a pluggable architecture of torrent vendors (more interfaced, because now is basically ugly spaguetti)
-- Offer different switchable posters view with normal and staggered grids.
+- Offer different switchable posters view with normal and staggered grids (basically change the Layout Manager of the RecyclerView).
 - Maybe notifications.
 - ???????